joanna-/3D-Printing-Data/README.md

 4. _bowden_

 And each of them contain two files: **.csv** one with data from custom-made measuremenet devices and **.json** file with data coming from the printer interface.

+## Acknowledgments
+**
+Data presented in this repository was gathered, preprocessed and published as part of the project **LIDER/15/0144/L-7/15/NCBR/2016**.